 The door slammed shut.

 This is my entry for Lisa McCourt Hollar’s 55 Word Challenge Week 39.
-Check out all the stories here.
+You can find Lisa @jezri1

 For centuries he drifted, poised between sleeping and waking.
 The blast of the last shuttle take-off finally shattered his dreams.